B.Tech Textile Engineering

 New answer posted

-Here are some reasons you can consider for studying the BTech Textile Engineering course:
+Reasons you can consider BTech Textile Engineering course:

-• There are a lot of earning opportunities in this field as the customer demand for creative and innovative fashion products is continuously growing.
-You have an excellent earning potential, and if you are somebody with a creative zeal and aesthetic mindset, this course can be a doorway to a fulfilling career.
+- There are a lot of earning opportunities in this field as the customer demand for creative and innovative fashion products is continuously growing.

-• You can work in the fashion industry where you'll work to create innovative and sustainable materials for clothing.
+- You can create innovative and sustainable materials for clothing.
 In the automotive and aerospace industries, you'll develop lightweight textiles for interior and exterior parts.

 New answer posted